Th2mas/raspberry-typescript/blinking-led/README.md

 The original JavaScript code was taken from [w3schools](https://www.w3schools.com/nodejs/nodejs_raspberrypi_blinking_led.asp).
 After finishing this project, you should be able to see the LED blinking.

-We assume, that you are already familiar with TypeScript, know how to create a package.json file and understand the basics of Raspberry Pi I/O.
+We assume, that you are already familiar with TypeScript, know how to create a package.json file, understand the basics of Raspberry Pi I/O and know how to connect to the Raspberry Pi.

 ## Components
 - 1x Raspberry Pi 3